Surbhi-Kohli/PythonTut/ExceptionHandling.md

 except Exception as e:
  print(e)

-print("some important lines of got get executed even when above code fails") print("Program ends")
+print("some important lines of code get executed even when above code fails") print("Program ends")

 # Output:
 # Enter the number: sk
 # Multiplication table of sk is:
 # invalid literal for int() with base 10: 'sk'
-# some important lines of got get executed even when above code fails
+# some important lines of code get executed even when above code fails
 # Program ends

 ```